15 things to remember before going home for Christmas

 Empty the fridge

-The worst thing you can do is head home for three or four weeks, only to return to milk that's turned to cheese.
+One of the worst things is coming back from three or four weeks at home, only to find your milk has turned to cheese.
 Make sure the fridge is completely empty before you go.
-You'll thank us for this later.
+You'll thank us later.

-The fridge will absolutely stink if you don't, so make sure that you use up those student Christmas dinner leftovers before you head home.
+The fridge will stink if you don't.
+And use up those student Christmas dinner leftovers before you head home.

 Lock up your uni house

 Make sure all windows and doors are locked.
-If you're in shared accommodation, make sure that everything in your room is locked away safely, and that the windows are shut.
+If you're in shared accommodation, everything in your room should be locked away safely.
+And don't forget to close the windows.

 If you're particularly worried about any of your items, double-check that you have them covered with some decent student contents insurance.